Portrait of Minister Lateef Fagbemi

 When was Lateef Fagbemi born?

-Lateef Fagbemi was born on 16 July 1959.
+Lateef Fagbemi was born on 16 July 1959, which makes he 66 years old.

 What state is Minister Lateef Fagbemi from?